Immutability standard

 # State

-For our realm the immutability concept is all about dealing with object states, which is the characteristic values of a given object at a given time.
-States are each different version of an object.
+For our purposes, the immutability concept is all about dealing with object states, which are the characteristic values of a given object at a given time.
+States are different versions of an object.

-Think about states as an object snapshots at different times rather than one version object.
+Think about states as snapshots of an object at different times rather than one version of the object.

 $immutable = new SomeImmutable; // id: #1313